 Can I Claim Compensation If I Was Hit By An Uninsured Driver?
 How To Claim?

 Many people mistakenly believe that in order to be able to make a car accident claim for an injury, such as whiplash, the other driver needs to have vehicle insurance.
 Whilst it has been a legal requirement since 2011 for all car and vehicle drivers in the UK to have a minimum level of insurance in place, some motorists still do not have policies and there is still a risk of being involved in an accident with uninsured drivers in the UK.
+It’s important to be aware of this ahead of making claims for any motor insurance bureau compensation payouts.

 The mistaken belief that the other driver needs to be insured for you to take action even stops many people from seeking the legal recourse that they are entitled to.
 Whilst this is a prevailing misconception, it is one which benefits insurance providers much more than others.